CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 #### Loading data from a remote source

 Selectize.js has a `load` option to specify a function for loading remote data.
-To trigger the load option be built by dynamo-selectize you must specify at least the`data-load-url` attribute.
+To trigger the load option to be built by dynamo-selectize you must specify at least the`data-load-url` attribute.
 There are 4 attributes you can use to customize the remote fetch: